 To the North of the city centre is Magdalen Street, with its exotic mixture of Asian restaurants, second-hand shops and ethnic arts emporia.
 The area has a rather down-at-heel appearance, but between the shops are interesting little courts and yards, some clearly derelict, others well restored.
 On the east side, between numbers 31 and 33 is Gurney Court (NR3 1NF), with fluted pilasters forming a narrow classical-style entrance leading to a quiet cobbled courtyard.
 On May 21st 1780, Elizabeth Fry, daughter of John Gurney, was born here, although the family later moved to Earlham Hall, just outside Norwich.
 By coincidence, the writer Harriet Martineau (1802-1870) was also born in the same house.
 In the alleyway leading to the courtyard, are plaques with medallion portraits of the two women.
 Elizabeth Fry, we are told, founded an association for improving the conditions of female prisoners in Newgate in 1817, which resulted in a complete change of prison management in this and other countries.

-The Gurneys would travel in from Earlham by coach each Sunday and the lively daughters of the family regarded the two-hour meeting at "Goats" as a tedious interruption of their gay life of dances and conversation.
+The Gurneys would travel in from Earlham by coach each Sunday and the lively daughters of the family regarded the two-hour meeting at "Goats" as a tedious interruption of their gay lives of dance and conversation.
 For seventeen-year-old Betsy, however, all that changed on 4th February 1798 when William Savery, a visiting Friend from Philadelphia spoke in the morning at Goat Lane and in the evening at Gildencroft, and later visited the Gurney home.
 Although there was no instant conversion, Elizabeth Gurney's life was never the same.
 She gradually abandoned the theatre and the dance floor for the simple dress and speech of the Quakers, devoting her life to prison reform and bringing up a large family.

 In Colegate, just off Magdalen Street are two early buildings, representing different non-conformist traditions.
 The Old Meeting House is an Independent or Congregational Church, whose origins date back to 1643.
 Just next to it is the Octagon Chapel, opened by John Wesley in 1756 as one of the first Methodist chapels, and now used by a Unitarian church (NR3 1BN).

 Just east of Norwich, Earlham Hall (NR4 7TJ), once the home of the Gurney family, now accommodates the Norwich Law School and provides office space for the University of East Anglia.
 The building, dating from 1642, has flint and brick facing, with wings in red brick added later.
 With walls covered in wisteria and Virginia creeper, it retains much of the atmosphere of a country house, complete with old stables, walled gardens and open parkland sloping down to the River Yare.
-The modern concrete and glass university buildings fortunately stand some distance away.
+The modern concrete and glass university buildings stand some distance away.
 The house is not open to the public but the grounds provide a useful amenity for the local community.

 In the 1790s the house and gardens would have echoed to the cries of the eleven Gurney children as they played and plotted, brought up largely by eldest sister Catherine after their mother's early death.
 At least four members of the family achieved prominence in later life.
 Elizabeth Fry, as she became on her marriage, is best known for her pioneering work with female prisoners.
 Hannah married Sir Thomas Fowell Buxton, who inherited the mantle of William Wilberforce in the fight against slavery.
 Wilberforce was a friend of the family and the youngest brother Joseph John was also prominent in the anti-slavery movement.
 Samuel Gurney became a highly successful banker, whose wealth helped to finance the philanthropic activities of his siblings.